-5. Myth vs Fact: Watermelon is helpful for anemic patients
+5. Myth vs Fact for anemia: Watermelon is helpful for anemic patients

 Watermelon is rich in many minerals, vitamins, and several antioxidants.
 Usually, fruits are not a good source of iron but watermelon is an exception.
 100g of this fruit provides a7.9mg of iron.
 Moreover, watermelon contains citrulline which is a strong antioxidant.
 It helps to prevent anemia.
 (14)

-So, having watermelon in season on a regular basis is helpful for almost everyone especially for the people suffering from anemia, diabetes, cardiac diseases and hypertension.
+So, having watermelon in season on a regular basis is helpful for almost everyone especially for people suffering from anemia, diabetes, cardiac diseases, and hypertension.

-6. Myth vs Fact: Plantain flower or banana flower or banana blossom is rich in iron
+6. Myth vs Fact anemia: Plantain flower or banana flower or banana blossom is rich in iron

-Banana flower (commonly called mocha in Bengal) is commonly consumed vegetables.
-This vegetable is not a good source of iron, 100g of fresh plantain flower provides only 1.16 mg of iron and 16mg of vitamin-C. Moreover, it is a rich source of tannins, which reduces the absorption of iron from the gut.
+Banana flower (commonly called mocha in Bengal) is a commonly consumed vegetable.
+This vegetable is not a good source of iron, 100g of fresh plantain flower provides only 1.16 mg of iron and 16mg of vitamin C. Moreover, it is a rich source of tannins, which reduces the absorption of iron from the gut.
 So, don’t believe in the myth, know the scientific fact.
-Banana flower is not any help to overcome anemia.
+The banana flower is not any help to overcome anemia.
 (15)

-7. Myth vs Fact: Kulekhara leaves are very useful to treat anemia
+7. Myth vs Fact anemia: Kulekhara leaves are very useful to treat anemia

 It is a common belief of rural people that kulekhara leaves can treat anemia within a short time.
-Whenever we feel weak and looking pale, our grandmom always suggested to take kulekhara leaves for a few days.
+Whenever we feel weak and look pale, our grandmom always suggested taking kulekhara leaves for a few days.

 But what is kulekhara?
-Kulekhara is a widely grown, neglected green leafy vegetables.
+Kulekhara is a widely grown, neglected green leafy vegetable.
 It is used more as herbal medicine, rather than as a green (saag).